section-engineering-education/engineering-education/articles/introduction-to-wireshark/index.md

 This window will always display currently opened capture files and the capture available interfaces.

 Therefore the first step involves selecting the network interface to capture its data.
-Remember the interfaces are different for different operating systems.
+Remember, the interfaces are different for different operating systems.

 #### Fig 1.3 Network Interfaces
 ![Network-Interfaces](/engineering-education/introduction-to-wireshark/wireshark-network-interface.jpg)

-From the above screenshot, we have 6 interfaces which we can then choose from.
+From the above screenshot, we have 6 interfaces, which we can then choose from.

 Hit on the ```Capture``` button just below the ``` Welcome to Wireshark```.
-This will prompt you to another window as seen below.
+This will prompt you to another window, as seen below.

 #### Fig 1.4 Network Interfaces 2
 ![Network-Interfaces](/engineering-education/introduction-to-wireshark/wireshark-network-interfaces-2.jpg)

-Now select any of the interfaces you're presented with, in this example, we're going to explore the UDP Listener option.
+Now select any of the interfaces you're presented with.
+In this example, we're going to explore the UDP Listener option.
 Then click on the start button in the far left corner.
 At this stage, you should be able to get an output like the one presented below.

 #### Fig 1.5 Network Traffics
 ![Network-Traffics](/engineering-education/introduction-to-wireshark/wireshark-live-capture.jpg)

-In the capture panel above, you're able to notice that network packet capturing is in sequential order with each line representing each packet captured.
+In the capture panel above, you're able to notice that network packet capturing is in sequential order, with each line representing each packet captured.

 The information is displayed in tabular form, with rows and columns.
-Each row represents the packet collected while columns provide you with additional information such as time, protocols, length and et cetera, you can refer to the screenshot above.
+Each row represents the packet collected, while columns provide you with additional information such as time, protocols, length, et cetera.
+You can refer to the screenshot above.

 Let's have a look at these columns and what type of information they provide us with.
 * ```No``` - Represents a unique network packet sequence number.
 This can be used to identify a given packet.
 * ``` Time ```- This is the time at which a particular packet was captured.
 * ```Source ```- This represents where we are getting the packets from.
 This is denoted as Internet Protocols(IP Addresses).
 * ``` Destination```- This is used to represent the Internet Protocol(IP Address) where the packet is going.
-* ```Protocol```- This refers to the protocol of the data you have captured, this could ```TCP, ARP et cetera```
+* ```Protocol```- This refers to the protocol of the data you have captured.
+This could be ```TCP, ARP et cetera```
 * ```Length```- This is used to represent the size of the packet captured.
 * ``` Info```- This gives you additional information about the packet you have captured.

-NOTE:- Each protocol is represented with its color scheme, in our case, for example, the ```TCP ``` protocol has a ```#cccccc``` background.
+NOTE:- Each protocol is represented with its color scheme.
+In our case, for example, the ```TCP ``` protocol has a ```#cccccc``` background.
 This helps the user to easily differentiate between these protocols.

 Congratulations, you have been able to capture network packets, and that's how simple Wireshark is user friendly.

 ### Packet Details Panel:-
-Now that we're able to capture some data, try to click on a single row, you will notice that some data are being displayed on the immediate window.
+Now that we can capture some data try to click on a single row, and you will notice that some data are being displayed on the immediate window.

 #### Fig 1.5 Packet Details
 ![Single-Packet-Details](/engineering-education/introduction-to-wireshark/wireshark-single-packet-details.jpg)